 Finally, we remark that, in all of the cases, the limiting energy does not depend on the spatial variable.
 This is an advantage for both the theoretical and the numerical point of view.
 Indeed, for the former it gives a geometric model approximating a complex physical phenomenon, other than theoretical tools to investigate regularity properties of minimal interfaces.
 For the latter, numerical simulations for $F^{(1)}_{\infty}$ are extremely expensive when $\delta\ll1$, since the size of the discretization grid has to be smaller than $\delta$.
 This is in analogy with what happens in the classical theory of homogenization.
 Therefore, it is more convenient to perform numerical simulations for the functional $F^{(1)}_{\infty}$ in \eqref{eq:limiting_F_regime_2} than for \eqref{eq:allen_cahn_one}.
 Of course, one has to compute the limiting surface energy densities \eqref{eq:sigma_regime_1}, \eqref{eq:sigma_regime_2}, and \eqref{eq:sigma_regime_3}, and the last two are not that easy.

 Extensions of the functional \eqref{eq:allen_cahn_one} in the context of phase separation in composite materials with one scale of microstructures have been considered by several researchers.
 In particular, the case where wells are also dependent on the spatial variable has been investigated by the first author, Fonseca and Ganedi in \cite{CriFonGan_moving_sub} in the regime $\varepsilon\ll\delta$.
 Moreover, the case where oscillations are in the singular term have been considered by Ansini, Braides, and Chiad\`{o} Piat in \cite{AnsBraChi2} (see also \cite{AnsBraChi1}), while the effect of an highly oscillating forcing term has been investigated by Dirr, Lucia, and Novaga in \cite{DirLucNov1} and \cite{DirLucNov2}.
-Finally, the literature for stochastic setting features recent contributions by Marziani (see \cite{Mar}), by Bach, Marziani and Zeppieri (see \cite{BacMarZep}), by Morfe (see \cite{Mor}), by Morfe and Wagner (see \cite{MorWag}) and by Donnarumma (see \cite{Don}).\\
+Finally, the literature for stochastic setting features recent contributions by Marziani \cite{Mar}, by Bach, Marziani and Zeppieri \cite{BacMarZep}, by Morfe \cite{Mor}, by Morfe and Wagner \cite{MorWag} and by Donnarumma \cite{Don}.\\

-The question that is at the basis of the project, of which this paper is the first step, is the following: what happens when the material has multiple microstructures at different scales?
-In particular, is it true that the `principle of multiscale physics' obtained above for one scale and according to which we compute `one limit at the time' holds true also for multiple scales?
+The question at the basis of this project, of which this paper is the first step, is the following: what happens when the material has multiple microstructures at different scales?
+In particular, is it true that the 'principle of multiscale physics' obtained above for one scale and according to which we compute 'one limit at the time', holds true also for multiple scales?

 The prototype of a composite material with multiple microstructures is that of a periodic structure with materials inclusions having a periodic (smaller) microstructure as well (see Figure \ref{fig:two_microscales} on the left).
-Namely, we have in mind potentials $W:\R^N\times\R^N\times\R^M\to[0,\infty)$ of the form
+Namely, we have in mind potentials $W:Q_1\times Q_2\times\R^M\to[0,\infty)$ of the form

-that are $Q_1$ periodic in the first variable, and $Q_2$ periodic in the second, where $Q_1$ and $Q_2$ are the periodicity cells of the larger and the smaller microstructures.
+where $Q_1$ and $Q_2$ are the periodicity cells of the larger and the smaller microstructures.
+Here $W_1, W_2, W_3$ are classic double-well potentials with the same wells, like the ones of the classical van der Waals--Cahn--Hilliard functional in \eqref{eq:allen_cahn_iso}.
 Note that there is no relation between $Q_1$ and $Q_2$.
 Therefore, we are naturally led to consider the functional